Airsequel/Airput/README.md

   -h,--help                Show this help text

 Available commands:
+  upload                   Upload files to a database via the REST API.
+Expects
-  github-upload            Upload metadata for a single GitHub repo github-search            Search for GitHub repos and upload their metadata.
+                           3 columns: `name`, `filetype`, and `content`. github-upload            Upload metadata for a single GitHub repo github-search            Search for GitHub repos and upload their metadata.